 Both of these options would be major engineering operations.

 Regrading the cliffs would require a huge amount of rock to be cut away and removed from site – an operation that is calculated to take six-12 months when the railway would need to be closed for the entire duration.
 In addition, a significant amount of land at the top of the cliffs – some from private properties – would be lost.
 The visual impact on the famous red Devon cliffs, the natural environment and the railway mean that this option is not being considered.

 Our 2016 study outlined an initial concept for building a buttress (a sloping rock structure which would absorb the energy of the waves and allow for the railway to be relocated away from the cliffs).

 Since then, the concept has been continually refined based on the detailed engineering studies outlined above and public feedback.
 We need to realign the track to make room for corrective measures to stabilise the cliffs and protect the railway for future generations.

-We understand that protecting access to Holcombe beach is very important for residents and we have been working hard to minimise the impact by changing the railway alignment in order to reduce the additional land requirement.
+We understand that protecting access to Holcombe beach is very important for residents and we have been working hard to minimise the impact.
+Some of the land that the railway sits will be extended but the updated scheme will not impact on a significant proportion of Holcombe and Teignmouth beaches.